 Today we explore Owenga fishing village including the Kopinga Moriori Marae, the Chatham Island Food Co fish factory tour, and Tommy Solomons Memorial Statue.
 Also visit Studio 44's unique Maori and Moriori art treasures crafted from island natural resources.
 Picnic lunch included, and dinner at the hotel.
 Optional fishing excursion for the famous Chathams Blue Cod - fresh for dinner tonight if you catch them - extra expense.

 Day 4.
-Sunday or Tuesday CHATHAM ISLAND FREE DAY.
+Tuesday CHATHAM ISLAND FREE DAY.
 (BD)

 Free to relax, try fishing from another location, hire a car and explore where you wish, or take a day tour by light aircraft 25 minutes to Pitt island.
 Discover the unique Maori and European history and nature during a 4x4 guided tour including Mt Hakepa, Glory Cottage, Flower Pott Jail, Waihere Bay.
 Lunch included at Flowerpot Bay Lodge.
 Cost of tour including transfers, flights, Pitt Island tour, and lunch $400 per person with minimum of 4.
 A maximum of 5 passengers can be carried per flight.